History of slavery in Missouri

-The history of slavery in Missouri began in 1720, predating statehood, with the large-scale slavery in the region, when French merchant Philippe François Renault brought about 500 slaves of African descent from Saint-Domingue up the Mississippi River to work in lead mines in what is now southeastern Missouri and southern Illinois.
+The history of slavery in Missouri began in 1720, predating statehood, with the large-scale slavery in the region, when French merchant Philippe François Renault forced about 500 enslavd people of African descent from Saint-Domingue up the Mississippi River to work in lead mines in what is now southeastern Missouri and southern Illinois.
 These were the first enslaved Africans brought in masses to the middle Mississippi River Valley.
 Prior to Renault's enterprise, slavery in Missouri under French colonial rule had a much smaller scale compared to elsewhere in the French colonies.
-Immediately prior to the American Civil War, there were about 100,000 enslaved people in Missouri, about half of whom lived in the 18 western counties near the Kansas border.
+Immediately prior to the American Civil War, there were about 100,000 enslaved people in Missouri, about half of whom lived in the 18 western counties along the Missouri River in central and western Missouri.

 Growth

+Until 1812, the region that became Missouri was known as Upper Louisiana.
+The institution of slavery only became especially prominent in the area following three major events: the transfer of Upper Louisiana from France to Spain in the 1760s; passage of the Northwest Ordinance by the United States in 1787; and the Louisiana Purchase in 1803.
+From the 1760s through the 1770s, a significant number of French-descended enslavers migrated from Illinois to present-day Missouri due to the British empire's inability to govern Illinois.
+In the 1780s and the 1790s, French enslavers continued to migrate from Illinois to Missouri due to the chaos caused by the U.S. War for Independence, and then passage of the Northwest Ordinance, which provisionally banned slavery in Illinois.
+In the 1790s, a growing number of enslavers from the United States began bypassing Illinois and settling directly in Upper Louisiana, where the Spanish government offered enslavers generous landgrants.
+After the 1803 Louisiana Purchase, the number of U.S. enslavers who migrated to Upper Louisiana increased steadily.